How to Land a Data Science Internship: Your 2024 Guide

 Tips on applying

-When applying for your internship, you’ll want to put your best foot forward.
+When applying for your internship, put your best foot forward.
 To help improve your chances of landing your next internship, consider the tips below.

 1. Apply in advance.
 Internships can be competitive, so it’s helpful to make a good first impression by applying well in advance of the deadline.
-For example, if you're applying for a summer internship, then you'll want to apply much earlier in the year or, in some cases, in the fall of the previous year.
-Being early will also give you time to ensure all your application material is up to par.
+For example, if you're applying for a summer internship, apply much earlier in the year or, in some cases, in the fall of the previous year.
+Being early will also give you time to ensure all your application material is complete.

 2. Apply to more than one internship.
 Data science internships can attract many strong applicants, so it’s best to apply to many internships rather than pinning your hopes on just one.

 3. Create a portfolio.
-You can highlight your skills in action by creating a portfolio of your past or current work.
-This can be a good supplementary addition to your application.
+A portfolio of your past or current work can highlight your skills in action and be a good supplement to your application.

 4. Lean into your network.
 Your existing network of professional contacts could be a helpful resource for identifying available internships and soliciting feedback on your application material.